Dimethyltryptamine: Analogues and derivatives

+Natural occurrence

 Evidence in mammals

-Published in Science in 1961, Julius Axelrod found an N-methyltransferase enzyme capable of mediating biotransformation of tryptamine into DMT in a rabbit's lung.
+Publishing in Science in 1961, Julius Axelrod found an N-methyltransferase enzyme capable of mediating biotransformation of tryptamine into DMT in a rabbit's lung.
 This finding initiated a still ongoing scientific interest in endogenous DMT production in humans and other mammals.
-From then on, two major complementary lines of evidence have been investigated: localization and further characterization of the N-methyltransferase enzyme, and analytical studies looking for endogenously produced DMT in body fluids and tissues.
+From then on, two major complementary lines of evidence have been investigated: Localization and further characterization of the N-methyltransferase enzyme, and analytical studies looking for endogenously-produced DMT in body fluids and tissues.

 In 2013, researchers reported DMT in the pineal gland microdialysate of rodents.

 A study published in 2014 reported the biosynthesis of N,N-dimethyltryptamine (DMT) in the human melanoma cell line SK-Mel-147 including details on its metabolism by peroxidases.

-It is assumed that more than half of the amount of DMT produced by the acidophilic cells of the pineal gland is secreted before and during death, the amount being 0.0025-0.0034 g/kg.
-However, this claim by Strassman has been criticized by David Nichols who notes that DMT does not appear to be produced in any meaningful amount by the pineal gland.
+It is assumed that more than half of the amount of DMT produced by the acidophilic cells of the pineal gland is secreted before and during death, the amount being 2.5–3.4 mg/kg.
+Contrarily, this claim by Strassman has been criticized by David Nichols who notes that DMT does not appear to be produced in any meaningful amount by the pineal gland.
 Removal or calcification of the pineal gland does not induce any of the symptoms caused by removal of DMT.
 The symptoms presented are consistent solely with reduction in melatonin, which is the pineal gland's known function.
 Nichols instead suggests that dynorphin and other endorphins are responsible for the reported euphoria experienced by patients during a near-death experience.

 In 2014, researchers demonstrated the immunomodulatory potential of DMT and 5-MeO-DMT through the Sigma-1 receptor of human immune cells.
 This immunomodulatory activity may contribute to significant anti-inflammatory effects and tissue regeneration.